Srkuleo/fitness_app/README.md

 #### Priority

+- _Set useReducer for editing options and abstract few components for readability.
+Refactor whole radiobuttons component._
+- _Make start button a link component that leads to new page with workout details (radiobutton component)._
 - _Work around setting planetscale db and prisma schema._
+- _Push newly added workouts from state to db._
 - _Add an active workout page, with proper structure._
-- _Make start button a link component that leads to new page with workout details (radiobutton component)._
-- _Add state to radiobutton component so that edit button can add, remove or edit new and existing workouts.
-Conditionali render radiobutton content depending on whether user has any existing workout.
-Push newly added workouts from state to db._

 #### Later on